 - Anastasia Stylianou is an internationally acclaimed hairstylist and creative director, artistic director of Umberto Giannini.
 She is the founder of Rehab Styling and is a specialist in curly hair.

-Keep scrolling for our top 20 celeb-inspired short, curly hairstyles.
+Put the hair straightener down and keep scrolling for our top 25 celeb-inspired short, curly hairstyles.

 Romance, feminity, beauty—Solange's bob has got it all.
 She plays up volume and texture to create a literal natural curly-haired aura around her.
 The effect is ethereal.
 To get the look with curls that are diffused or naturally dry, Bolton recommends a dry texture spray.
 “Spray the roots to achieve lift where desired, and separate curls with fingers to enhance texture as the hair is pulled back.
 Finish with an overall spritz of dry texture spray and/or medium-hold hairspray."